Physical Therapy (DPT) Courses

 DPT8800 Clinical Education Experience II

-This course is the second of three full-time clinical experiences in the DPT Program and runs for a period of 13-weeks during the final summer semester.
+This course is the second of three full-time clinical experiences in the DPT program and runs for a period of 13-weeks during the final semester.
 Under the supervision of one or two licensed physical therapists, students practice and receive feedback while performing all elements of patient management in either a general practice ambulatory and/or non-ambulatory (i.e., acute care, inpatient rehab, SNF, or homecare) setting, or with permission from the director of clinical education, in a specialty setting.
-Based on clinical site availability, and with permission from the director of clinical education, DPT8800, Clinical Education Experience II, and DPT9200, Clinical Education Experience III, may be combined into a 26-week clinical experience where the student may focus their clinical practice in a single clinical placement/setting.
-Emphasis is placed on a consistent display of professional behavior, including demonstration of adult learning characteristics, the ability to problem-solve and utilize evidence-based resources to guide clinical practice, and the ability to function effectively as a member of the larger healthcare team.
-In order to achieve a passing grade for this clinical experience, students are expected to achieve entry-level competence in all aspects of physical therapy service delivery while modeling professional and ethical practice.
-Students participate in an online seminar in which relevant clinical issues are discussed.
+Based on clinical site availability and with permission from the director of clinical education, DPT8800 and DPT9200 may be combined into a 26-week clinical experience where the student may focus their clinical practice in a single clinical placement/setting.
+Emphasis is placed on a consistent display of professional behavior, including demonstration of adult learning characteristics, the problem-solving ability and utilization of evidence-based resources to guide clinical practice, and the ability to function effectively as a member of the larger healthcare team.
+To achieve a passing grade for this clinical experience, students are expected to achieve an intermediate or above level of competence in all aspects of physical therapy service delivery while modeling professional and ethical practice.

 Prerequisite(s): DPT8700.